[ Control | Reference Manual | Alphabetic Index ]

 Normally, when a procedure is called, the system looks for a visible

-definition (local or imported) in the caller module.
+definition (local or imported) in the context module.
 This primitive

 on the other hand allows to specify a different lookup module.